4 things you should know about the Master´s thesis

 The clock is ticking, and the submission deadline is fixed, even if your subject area has not been approved.

 January 31.
 August 31.
-You will receive notice on whether your thesis contract, supervision plan and project description is approved or not.
+You will receive notice on whether your thesis contract, supervision plan and project description are approved or not.
 Student-mail June 1.
 January 2.
 Submission deadline for your Master´s thesis.
-If January 2. falls on a Saturday or Sunday, your deadline is the following Monday.
-However, always make sure to check your examination schedule.
-SDU's digital platform

 4. If you fail to submit or do not pass your Master´s thesis